-1.1 A whiteboard scheduling session (center), processed unobtrusively in the session's background by Charter, our prototype perceptual multimodal scheduling application, showing the dynamically evolving Gantt chart display (lower left) along with its immediately derived MS Project TM chart object (upper 1.0 right) 3 1.2 Introduction of a new abbreviation during a ninety minute spontaneous ۲ 19 brainstorming session, using a whiteboard and flip chart 5 1.3 An example of redundantly presented, dialogue-critical terms from an online presentation [182]: a full, multimodally redundant term introduction (e.g. Open Source, top-left), followed by related handwritten abbreviations that are spoken in full 6 1.4 In this example the presenter handwrites $CAGR$ while saying Category Growth Rate 7 1.5 Multimodal Redundancy across handwriting and speech: a whiteboard pre- senter handwriting Propose your solution while also saying, "[] Propose your solution."
+1.1 A whiteboard scheduling session (center), processed unobtrusively in the session's background by Charter, our prototype perceptual multimodal scheduling application, showing the dynamically evolving Gantt chart display (lower left) along with its immediately derived MS Project TM chart object (upper - 1.0 right).
+3 1.2 Introduction of a new appreviation during a ninety minute spontaneous ۲ 19 An array of a day day the presented disland on the chart. Э 1.5 presentation [182]: a full, multimodally redundant term introduction (e.g. Open Source, top-left), followed by related handwritten abbreviations that are spoken in full 6 1.4 In this example the presenter handwrites $CAGR$ while saying Category Growth Rate 7 1.5 Multimodal Redundancy across handwriting and speech: a whiteboard pre- senter handwriting Propose your solution while also saying, "[] Propose your solution."
 8 1.6 A new stack sketch symbol being iconically grounded via speech and sketch.
 9 1.7 Manipulative grounding via an awkward 3D gesture and speech 10 2.1 In narrating a travelogue about photos printed on digital paper, the hand- writer labels the place name, $Jenolan Caves$, while also saying, " this is the Jenolan Caves."
 This interaction, unlike earlier whiteboard examples, occurs in a much less formal setting where the informal public space is a shared piece of paper.
 14 2.2 Entraining the meaning of the abbreviation, $Information Q's$, by saying "information questions" while handwriting it on a flipchart during a spon- taneous brainstorming session.
 15 2.3 Dialogue-critical words are those whose grounding must be known in order to understand the presentation or discussion (e.g., $J =$ "Java tier", $LB =$ "Load Balancer") 21